 Side tables, coffee tables, and console tables add much-needed surfaces and storage space to your living room and are handy for holding several items from cups and remotes to table lamps and your TV.
 Purchasing flat-packed items that you build yourself are much cheaper than solid pieces that don’t require assembly, so get your tool set out and practice your ‘righty-tighty, lefty-loosey’.

 If your living room is still feeling a little empty, cube units offer cheap, versatile storage space and will help to add a homely touch.
-Ideal for displaying ornaments, books, or DVDs, or pairing with some cube-shaped storage boxes for other bits-and-bobs, these units are a great addition to your living room.
+Ideal for displaying ornaments, books, or DVDs or pairing with some cube-shaped storage boxes for other bits-and-bobs, these units are a great addition to your living room.

 Unlike the living room and bedrooms, kitchens can still work for you without any furniture, especially if you have limited space.
 Adding a dining table and chairs is great for meal times, doubling as a desk for work or study, and entertaining guests.
-You may be lucky enough to have space for a large table, but if not, there are still plenty of alternatives that can fold down and neatly tuck away.
-If you have a breakfast bar, then you can save money on a table and transform this part of your work surface instead with some bar stools.
+You may be lucky enough to have space for a large table, but if not, plenty of alternatives can fold down and neatly tuck away.
+If you have a breakfast bar, you can save money on a table and transform this part of your work surface instead with some bar stools.

-If you have high ceilings, top boxes add much needed space above your wardrobe, saving you valuable floor space.
+If you have high ceilings, top boxes add much-needed space above your wardrobe, saving you valuable floor space.
 If you have the space and prefer the aesthetic of a set of drawers, then purchasing the two as part of a bedroom set is a clever way to shed some pounds off the price.